 Good-ol’ Ernie would have been proud of me if he had read that. 😎

-Writing Tip #9: Make your content foolproof with Grammarly
+Writing Tip #9: Make Your Content Mistake-Proof with Grammarly

 Editing is one of those parts of your content writing process that’s most painful.